hiking90/sublime-rsync-ssh/README.md

 Keep remote directories in sync with local project folders.

-## Updated & Modified from the origianl implementation
+## Updated & Modified from the original implementation

 - Rsync works based on folder that is not file-based.
 The original implementation works on file-based.
 - Specific folders in the project are the target of Rsync.
 User can config the specific folders.